Last updated: 7 December 2023

 A BCA must have a policy, procedure and system for refusing a CCC application.
 It may cover situations where:

-- there is inadequate or insufficient information in the application
+- there is insufficient information in the application

 - it is not satisfied, on reasonable grounds, that the building work complies with the building consent

 - any required energy work certificate has not been provided